mmiglioranza22/conexa-challenge/README.md

 Back end deploy -> [link to site](https://conexa-challenge-server-4327208ecb73.herokuapp.com/)

-_Custom servers for Next.js apps have their specific caveats which, unfortunately, I have not been able to sort out for the time being.
-(I had to create a [new repo](https://github.com/mmiglioranza22/conexa-challenge-server) with the ./api directory exclusively to be able to deploy it separately.
-Once I get enought insight and fix this, the url will be placed here (and linked in the front end app).
-Any suggestions are welcome and much appreciated_
+_Custom servers for Next.js apps have their specific caveats which require the server app to be decoupled from the frontend.
+Server was cloned from `./api` directory in a separate [repository](https://github.com/mmiglioranza22/conexa-challenge-server) exclusively for deployment in Heroku.
+Any suggestions to do this with a different workaround are welcome and much appreciated_